 - If students have a fever above 100.4 degrees, they should not attend The Network in person until they are fever free, without medication, for at least 48 hours.

-- Students should take extra precautions to avoid the spread of illness, such as frequent hand-washing, avoiding touching the face, covering coughs and sneezes, etc.
+- Students should take extra precautions to avoid the spread of sicknesses, such as frequent hand-washing, avoiding touching the face, covering coughs and sneezes, etc.

-- The first offense will result in borrowing a Network t-shirt or sweatshirt for the day, or calling a parent/guardian to bring appropriate clothing to The Network.
+- The first offense will result in borrowing a Network t-shirt, sweatshirt, or pants for the day or calling a parent/guardian to bring appropriate clothing to The Network.

-- The second time a student comes without their Network shirt, a new shirt will be provided to the student, and the family's account will be billed for the cost.
+- The second time a student comes without a Network shirt, a new shirt will be provided to the student, and the family's account will be billed for the cost.

 - For repeated dress code violations, the student may be sent home and not allowed to attend classes.